grpc/grpc-swift/Examples/echo/README.md

 You must have the Protocol Buffers compiler (`protoc`) installed.
 You can find the instructions for doing this in the [gRPC Swift Protobuf documentation][0].
+The `swift` commands below are all prefixed with `PROTOC_PATH=$(which protoc)`, this is to let the build system know where `protoc` is located so that it can generate stubs for you.
+You can read more about it in the [gRPC Swift Protobuf documentation][1].

 ## Usage